nickocruzm/DesignPatterns/README.md

 No parenthisis needed for expression.
 Will be executed from left to right.

-When using the multiplication symbol * , apply delimeter \*
+When using the multiplying make sure to apply a delimeter as shown in the example example

-example

 ```bash